lucianocarvalho/labelify/docs/enrichment-rules-examples.md

 ```

 **Labelify response:**

+It will respect the wildcard: everything that starts with `prometheus-` will be aggregated into the observability team.
+The other results **are ignored**.

 ```
 {team="observability"}                                      3
 ```

-**Why?**

-It will respect the wildcard: everything that starts with `prometheus-` will be aggregated into the observability team.
-The other deployments are ignored.

 ## Fallback

-Use when you want to return other data aggregated in another subgroup.
+Use when you want to return other data aggregated in a fallback group.

 **config.yaml:**
 ```yaml